 Table of Contents

-Services are provided free of charge to low-income seniors and disabled individuals.
+Services may be provided free of charge to low-income seniors and disabled individuals who do not have the means to pay.
 There are fees based on a sliding scale for residents with slightly higher incomes.
 However, these fees are well below what the services would otherwise cost were they purchased directly from a home care agency.

 The Home Services Program is under the administration of the Wyoming Department of Health's Aging Division.
 This program was formerly called Wyoming Community Based In-Home Services Program (CBIHS) and persons may occasionally still use that name.
 Each year, approximately 3,000 Wyoming seniors receive assistance from this program.

 To be eligible for this program, candidates must: